mideind/GreynirEngine/doc/reference.rst

 The following sections describe the available classes, methods and properties of Reynir.

-A separate section lists grammar :ref:`nonterminals`.
+Separate sections describe grammar :ref:`nonterminals` and :ref:`terminals`.

 Initializing Reynir
 -------------------